raganwald/braythwayt.com/_posts/2015-01-29-how-i-write-books-with-github-and-leanpub.md

 What I like most about Leanpub is the "work in progress" model.
 I tend to rewrite blog posts furiously as I get feedback, and I do the same with books.
 Getting feedback during the writing process is very valuable to me.
 Presales don't hurt, obviously.
 I can tell you that I have abandoned at least two prospective books because the Internet yawned and didn't sign up to be informed when they were published.

-That feedback can be obtained in many ways, but it doesn't hurt that Leanpub makes it so easy to put up an unpublished book and get feedback, then publish it a morsel at a time if you decide to go ahead with the project.
+That feedback can be obtained in many ways, but it is a huge bonus that Leanpub makes it easy to put up an unpublished book and get feedback, then publish it a morsel at a time if you decide to go ahead with the project.
 That's the whole idea behind "lean" publishing: Tighten and accelerate the feedback loop.

 ### Closing the Loop